 “The Warren has been termed the El Dorado and the “terra felix” of the entomologists.
 And not without reason.”

 The field recordings were made along three routes, and over three consecutive mornings in the first week of July 2018, between 4am and 7am, during the dawn chorus when the avian inhabitants of The Warren are at their most vocal.

 The accompanying music, performed on electric guitars, describes the changing atmosphere and character of the landscape – from the eerie denseness of the woodland, across the undulating chalk grassland, to the lull of the lapping shore at the journey’s end.

-The tracks were available to download during the festival, along with a route map, to accompany you on the journey (physical or virtual) through the landscape.
-Headphones are recommended to best experience the stereophonic field recordings.
+Commissioned by the Folkestone SALT Festival of the Sea and Environment 2018, audio tracks were available to download during the festival, along with a route map, to accompany the listener on their own journey (physical or virtual) through the landscape.
+Headphones are recommended to optimise the experience of the stereophonic recordings.

 El Dorado: An auditory ramble … can now be experienced through Echoes.xyz – https://explore.echoes.xyz/collections/Wa6XC2ADik3QtyW5